 Website: https://www.apenheul.nl/

-The Kinderdijk is a must-see for tourist looking to have an authentic Dutch experience.
 Hike or bike through some of Holland’s most beautiful trails in the Alblasserwaard region as you enjoy the peace and quiet of this green oasis.
 Step back in time as you explore the Kinderdijk landscape, the only places in the world where you can still find authentic windmills in action so close together.
-This UNESCO world heritage site, where you can tour a 1950’s windmill, meet a real life miller or cruise the canal, will not disappoint.
+This UNESCO world heritage site, where you can tour a 1950’s windmill, meet a real-life miller or cruise the canal, will not disappoint.

 Cost: €7.50